Alfredo Bonanno

 Alfredo Maria Bonanno (4 March 1937 – 6 December 2023) was an Italian anarchist, recognized as a prominent theorist and proponent of contemporary insurrectionary anarchism.
 A long-time anarchist, he was imprisoned multiple times.
 Bonanno was an editor of Anarchismo Editions, among many other publications, only some of which have been translated into English.
 He was involved in the anarchist movement for over four decades.
-Bonanno died on 6 December 2023, at the age of 86.
+Bonanno was born in Catania in 1937 and died in Trieste in 2023, at the age of 86.